paulsylvia20/Dijkstras_Algorithm/README.md

 # An Implementation of Dijkstra's Algorithm to a League of Legends Champion
 ### TL;DR
 The present repository has painstakingly developed all of the shortest solutions to the Aphelios weapon swapping problem.
-These may be found along with a quick look-up tool in the excel file, [Aphelios_Methods.xlsx](https://github.com/paulsylvia20/Djikstras_Algorithm/blob/1a8f58013b5c6eedfc4ac46de77b1a841bf63032/Aphelios_Methods.xlsx).
+These are found along with a quick look-up tool in an excel file in this repository, [Aphelios_Methods.xlsx](https://github.com/paulsylvia20/Djikstras_Algorithm/blob/1a8f58013b5c6eedfc4ac46de77b1a841bf63032/Aphelios_Methods.xlsx).
 For example, if a player was interested in going from the initial weapon state (weapon queue = PBW) to the weapon cycle GPBRW, the lookup will return '(1) GP' meaning the player should deplete Green, then Purple.
-If you are interested in how I arrived at these solutions, please read-on and check out the Python implementation of Dijstra's Algorithm with detailed annotations, ([Dijkstras_Algorithm.ipynb](https://github.com/paulsylvia20/Dijkstras_Algorithm/blob/9fe751c27458ffccc662a31f297e97baf733007d/Dijkstra's_Algorithm.ipynb)).
+Many of the solutions are longer, some are shorter, and some querries have multiple solutions.
+If you are interested in how I arrived at these solutions, please read the write-up and check out the Python implementation of Dijstra's Algorithm with detailed annotations, ([Dijkstras_Algorithm.ipynb](https://github.com/paulsylvia20/Dijkstras_Algorithm/blob/9fe751c27458ffccc662a31f297e97baf733007d/Dijkstra's_Algorithm.ipynb)).

 ---
 This project was born out of curiosity.
 As a casual League of Legends player, I became interested in a problem posed by the game's design.
 The problem goes like this: a champion named Aphelios uses a rotating weapons system.
 Whenever one of his weapons runs out of "ammo," it is replaced by the next weapon in a queue.
 There are 5 weapons total, two equipped in his mainhand / offhand, and 3 queued (see the image below where each weapon is represented by a unique symbol).
 The player progresses by depleting the ammo of his weapons, putting them at the end of the queue, then obtaining whichever weapon is at the top of the queue.
 One result of this design is that the order of the weapons is changeable.
 For example, it is desirable to have the green weapon come after the purple weapon in the queue.
 Another result is that the player must think about how to deplete their weapons in such a way that they use the best weapon orderings (referred to as weapon cycles).